johnbillion/wp-crontrol/docs/docs/php-cron-events.md

 The integrity checking mechanism documented above was introduced in WP Crontrol 1.16.2 in March 2024.
 If you have PHP cron events stored on your site prior to updating to this version or later then you'll need to check and re-save your PHP cron events so the hash can be generated and saved alongside the PHP code.

-Otherwise, if WP Crontrol is showing you a message saying your PHP or URL cron events need to be checked, this could either mean there is a real problem caused by tampering of the events, or it could be caused by your security salts having been changed.
+Otherwise, if WP Crontrol is showing you a message saying your PHP or URL cron events need to be checked, this could either mean there is a real problem caused by tampering of the events, or it could be caused by the security salts on your site having been changed.

 [See here for complete information about cron events which show "Needs checking"](/help/check-cron-events/).